thalesgelinger/thalesgelinger.com/src/content/post/wasm/index.md

 ---
 title: 'Webassembly'
-description: 'Não é assembly, é webassembly mesmo, uma forma delidar com função nativas na web de forma performática'
+description: "No, it's not assembly, it's webassembly, a way to handle native functions though web in a performatic way"
 publishDate: "22 Mar 2023"
 updatedDate: "22 Mar 2023"
 coverImage: